vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2024-0019/README.md

 Yes.
 These new updates resolve security and operational issues reported to us after the initial release.

+### Is the workaround still necessary for the web client issues?

+No, the patches listed in VMSA-2024-0019.2 resolve the web client issues wherever they were present.

+### If I did the workaround for the web client issues, do I have to undo it to apply the patches?

+No. Just apply the patch.

 ### Do I have to apply both sets of patches?

 Security updates are cumulative within a product branch.
 If you apply the latest patches for a supported version of vSphere or Cloud Foundation you will have all of the available updates.